Quilotoa tour: Hints to a successful experience!

 What is the Quilotoa Loop?

-For this amazing Quilotoa tour we had an English Speaking guide, a local guide and, a horse which was so helpful since he carried water and snack supplies to keep us hydrated also the horse was available in case anybody from the group would feel altitude sickness.
+For this amazing Quilotoa tour and loop, we had an English Speaking guide, a local guide and, a horse which was so helpful since he carried water and snack supplies to keep us hydrated, also the horse was available in case anybody from the group would feel altitude sickness.

 We started this hike at 8:30 am in the morning, right after breakfast, and we were at the Quilotoa´s main lookout point at 2:30 pm (end of the hike).